seshadrichowdaryg/yantra/README.md

 ## Future Roadmap

-One of the useful features we thought of was adding a capability in the app to send recommendations about discount, nice places to stay and recommended hotels, Airline and car services.
+One of the useful features we thought of was adding a capability in the app to send recommendations about discount, nice places to stay and recommended hotels, Airline and car services, as well as expense tracking and splitting between travel groups.